 to grow as LV1 changes, and eventually run out of space).

 Note: If the snapshot is of an XFS filesystem, the

 be used to quiesce the filesystem before creating the snapshot

 (if the filesystem is mounted):

 /root# xfs_freeze -f /mnt/point; /root# lvcreate -L 300M -s -n backup /dev/VG1/LV1 /root# xfs_freeze -u /mnt/point Warning Full snapshot are automatically disabled

+(For most other filesystem types, this is done automatically by the Linux kernel.)
 Now create a mount-point (an empty directory) and mount the volume:

 /root# mkdir /mnt/dbbackup /root# mount /dev/VG1/backup /mnt/dbbackup mount: block device /dev/ops/dbbackup is write-protected, mounting read-only

 If you are using XFS as the filesystem you will need to add the "nouuid" option to the mount command as follows: